 To help you better understand how to get punitive damages in a California personal injury case, our California personal injury and accident lawyers discuss, below:

-- 1. When can a plaintiff get punitive damages in California?
+- 1. When is a plaintiff awarded punitive damages in California?

 - 3. What is “clear and convincing” evidence?

-- 4. The process for getting punitive damages in California
+- 4. What is the process for seeking punitive damages?

 - 6. Is there a cap on punitive damages in California?